 Material Quality

-Thick nylon, canvas, and polyester are all excellent materials for the main construction of a quality tool bag.
+The most common materials for tool bags are thick nylon, canvas, and polyester.
 They’ll withstand a lot of weight and sharp tools won’t poke through the sides.
 Rubber makes a top-notch base for a tool bag due to its durability and non-slip attributes.
 Inexpensive bags made of cheaper materials like faux leather and low-grade nylon are bound to rip prematurely and end up costing more in the long run when it comes time to replace them.

 Zippers and Buckles